 [Image: Art by Joe Alterio; view larger].

-I'm excited to announce that BLDGBLOG and Wired Science
+I'm thrilled to announce that BLDGBLOG and Wired Science

 have teamed up with Swissnex

-to host a live interview – free and open to the public – with geologist Jan Zalasiewicz, author of The Earth After Us: What Legacy Will Humans Leave in the Rocks?
+to host a live interview—free and open to the public—with University of Leicester geologist Jan Zalasiewicz, author of The Earth After Us: What Legacy Will Humans Leave in the Rocks?

 , from Oxford University Press